MAR-AM/Digit-Masking-Function/README.md

 # Digit-Masking-Function
-This JavaScript function, func4, replaces all digits in a given string with asterisks (*).
+This JavaScript function, func4, replaces all digits in a given string with asterisks (*).It splits the input string into an array of characters and iterates through each character.
+If a character is a digit (i.e., falls within the range '0' to '9'), it replaces it with an asterisk.
+The function then prints the modified string.
+An example usage with the string "ma2r45" is provided.